-70

-information is services by

-accurate, reliable, evaluating and

-and timely; contributing to the

-employees' and the improvement of risk

-Company's actions management,

-are in compliance internal control and

-with policies, governance systems,

-standards, (iii) reports the

-procedures, and results of review to

-applicable laws and concerned members

-regulations; of Management who

-resources are are held responsible

-acquired for insuring that

-economically, used corrective action is

-efficiently, and taken within a
+T

-adequately reasonable period
+economically, used reasonable period

-protected; after a deficiency is
+efficiently, and after a deficiency is

-objectives and goals reported, (iv) reports
+adequately reported, (iv) reports

-for operations or to the Audit
+protected; to the Audit

-programs are Committee, the
+objectives and goals Committee, the

-achieved; and Chairman and the
+for operations or Chairman and the

-effectiveness, President the status
+programs are President the status

-efficiency and of audit activities,
+achieved; and of audit activities,

-continuous major observations
+effectiveness, major observations

-improvement are and
+efficiency and and

-promoted in the recommendations,
+continuous recommendations,

-Company's operating and all identified
+improvement are and all identified

-systems and potential conflicts of
+promoted in the potential conflicts of

-processes. interest, (v) submits
+Company's operating interest, (v) submits

-pi 000303. annual audit plans to
+systems and annual audit plans to

-the Audit Committee
+processes. the Audit Committee

 and Management

 for their approval,

 and (vi) coordinates

 with the external

 auditor to ensure

 adequate audit

 coverage and to

 minimize duplicate

 efforts.

-0.10.03